Installomator/Installomator/README.md

 ### Use Installomator with various MDM solutions

-In the wiki we have provided documentation on how Installomator is used in various MDM solution, like Jamf Pro, Mosyle, and Addigy.
+In the wiki we have provided documentation on how Installomator is used in various MDM solution, like [Jamf Pro](https://github.com/Installomator/Installomator/wiki/MDM:-Jamf-Pro), [Mosyle](https://github.com/Installomator/Installomator/wiki/MDM:-Mosyle-(Business,-Fuse,-and-Manager)), and [Addigy](https://github.com/Installomator/Installomator/wiki/MDM:-Addigy).

 ## What it does